MetricMike/simterra-site/newcomers.md

   <div class="pull-left col-md-6"><h4>Paperwork</h4>
     <ul>
       <li>We ask all players to print, fill out, and sign this coversheet here.
 Please be sure to add any and all allergies here.</li>
-      <li>SimTerra also requires all players to print, fill out, and sign this [waiver](https://drive.google.com/open?id=0B3jOhksaqG13VnllNzlUOXlvT0E).
+      <li>SimTerra also requires all players to print, fill out, and sign this <a href="https://drive.google.com/open?id=0B3jOhksaqG13VnllNzlUOXlvT0E">waiver</a>.
 It will be required before you are allowed to play.</li>
       <li>This LARP is 16+ and is rated PG16.
 Any player under 18 will be required to have an adult signature.
-Parental Permission Waiver can be found [here](https://drive.google.com/open?id=0B3jOhksaqG13WDNtNHRJRFZZY0k).</li>
+Parental Permission Waiver can be found <a href="https://drive.google.com/open?id=0B3jOhksaqG13WDNtNHRJRFZZY0k">here</a>.</li>
     </ul>
   </div>
   <div class="pull-left col-md-6"><h4>More Info for New Players</h4>